Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 An overview of what we’ll cover:

-Using Google Tag Manager with the Facebook Pixel tracking will help you measure and optimize your advertising even more effectively.
 There are a few different setup methods and lots of specialized features, but we’ve made a complete training tutorial to guide you through the process.

-This tutorial will use a demo store running on WordPress and WooCommerce.
+🚨 Note: This tutorial will use a demo store running on WordPress and WooCommerce.
 We also use an almost-empty GTM Container, which is already implemented on this store using the free Google Tag Manager for WordPress plugin by Thomas Geiger.

 Let’s dive in.

-Tracking with Facebook Pixel (3 Methods)
+Meta Pixel Tracking with Google Tag Manager (3 Methods)

-In this post, we will cover three different methods to install the Facebook Pixel with Google Tag Manager.
 You can skip to the most relevant method if you know what you’re looking for, or you can read through to figure out which method will best suit your tracking needs.

 The second method is manual installation directly through Google Tag Manager.
 This is much more flexible and powerful, so we recommend it if you feel comfortable working with a little bit of code.